 □ Sunscreen with a high protection

 □ Blistering patches (I know something!)

-□ Laundry soap (if you bring little stuff in the bag and often washes)
+□ Laundry soap (if you bring little stuff in the bag and you often wash them)

-□ GPS device to follow trails or make a point (which still does not replace the topographic map).
+□ GPS device or mobile apps to follow trails or make a point (which still does not replace the topographic map).

 □ Trail maps, preferably 1: 10.000 or 25.000 …

 □ Water bottles, Mineral supplements, Groceries (including chocolate bar) that you can buy on the spot